-- (a) Research design, methodology, data collection, analysis, and summation of outcomes; - (b) Grant proposal preparation; - (c) Attending research conferences; - (d) Compliance with protocols, regulations, and research objectives; and, - (e) Serving as a liaison between funding agencies and the organization;8 - (4) Medical Director of Clinical Operations: - (a) Monitors day-to-day operations; - (b) Develops, implements, and monitors policies/procedures; - (c) Oversees non-physician technical and records staff; and, - (d) Responsible for improving quality and reducing cost by streamlining workforce and technology;9 and, - (5) Medical Director of Quality Management: Responsible for developing and coordinating programs designed to ensure that medical practices meet the organization's and third party's quality goals and objectives.
+- (b) Grant proposal preparation - (c) Attending research conferences - (d) Compliance with protocols, regulations, and research objectives - (e) Serving as a liaison between funding agencies and the organization8 - (4) Medical Director of Clinical Operations - (a) Monitors day-to-day operations - (b) Develops, implements, and monitors policies/ procedures - (c) Oversees non-physician technical and records staff - (d) Responsible for improving quality and reducing cost by streamlining workforce and technology9 - (1) Medical Director of Quality Management: Responsible for developing and coordinating programs designed to ensure that medical practices meet the organization's and third party's quality goals and objectives.
 This position requires a licensed physician.10

-The alignment, integration, and engagement of physicians are key strategies for health systems seeking to create high-performing, high-quality, and highefficiency organizations.11 Yet aligning physicians' interests with those of hospitals and health systems has been an ongoing struggle, particularly due to the shift from small, physician/provider-owned, independent private practices to captive practices within larger integrated health systems, i.e., the corporatization of the practice of medicine.12 Successful hospital enterprises have understood that "to effectively respond to the economic incentives of reform, a hospital should achieve a deeper level of integration with the physicians that practice there."13 This has also been a factor in using professionals with "inside knowledge" of the health system, as well as the collegial "doctor-to-doctor" relationship with fellow physicians on the medical staff, to perform administrative, management, or executive services within the organization in an enhanced, efficient manner.14 governed by the economic principles of Utility and Substitution.15 Similar to compensation arrangements that include physician clinical services (which were discussed in Part One of this four-part series), in the past, compensation for medical director services performed by physicians may have been based on the physician's historical clinical practice earnings.16 However, there is increasing concern that compensating medical directors based on a lost "opportunity cost" may not meet regulatory scrutiny under the Stark Law, and should instead be based on the actual services performed.17 (For a further discussion on this topic, see the December 2014 Health Capital Topics article, entitled, "Threshold of Reasonableness: Commercial The Qualitative Analysis".)
+The alignment, integration, and engagement of physicians are key strategies for health systems seeking to create high-performing, high-quality, and high-efficiency organizations.
+11 Yet aligning physicians' interests with those of hospitals and health systems has been an ongoing struggle, particularly due to the shift from small, physician/provider-owned, independent private practices to captive practices within larger integrated health systems, i.e., the corporatization of the practice of medicine.
+12 Successful hospital enterprises have understood that "to effectively respond to the economic incentives of reform, a hospital should achieve a deeper level of integration with the physicians that practice there."
+This has also been a factor in using professionals with "inside knowledge" of the health system, as well as the collegial "doctor-to-doctor" relationship with fellow physicians on the medical staff, to perform administrative, management, or executive services within the organization in an enhanced, efficient manner.
+14

+The economic value analysis for determining the fair market value (FMV) of medical director services is governed by the economic principles of utility and substitution.
+Similar to compensation arrangements that include physician clinical services (which were discussed in part one of this fourpart series), in the past, compensation for medical director services performed by physicians may have been based on the physician's historical clinical practice earnings.
+However, there is increasing concern that compensating medical directors based on a lost "opportunity cost" may not meet regulatory scrutiny under the Stark Law, and should instead be based on the actual services performed.